The shape and simplicity biases of adversarially robust ImageNet-trained CNNs: Experiment and Results

 \subsec{Shape \& Texture scores} For each channel, we computed a ``Shape score'', \ie the number of images originally correctly labeled into the \class{shape} class by the network but that, after the ablation, are labeled differently (examples in Fig~\ref{fig:st_visualization}a--b).
 Similarly, we computed a Texture score per channel.
 The Shape and Texture scores quantify the importance of a channel in image classification using shapes and textures, respectively.

 First, we found that the \textbf{channels labeled \class{texture} by NetDissect are not only important to texture-based but also shape-based classification}.
-That is, on average, zero-ing out these channels caused non-zero Texture and Shape scores (Fig.~\ref{fig:shap_texture_score_alexnet}; Texture \mycircle{yellow} and \mytriangle{yellow} are above 0).
-See Fig.~\ref{fig:st_visualization} for an example of \class{texture} channels with high Shape and Texture scores.
-This result is aligned with the fact that R networks consistently have more \class{texture} units (Fig.~\ref{fig:global_difference_plot}) but are shape-biased (Sec.~\ref{sec:shapes_or_textures}).
+That is, on average, zero-ing out these channels caused non-zero Texture and Shape scores